Skip to yearly menu bar Skip to main content

 FUG: Feature-Universal Graph Contrastive Pre-training for Graphs with Diverse Node Features

-Jitao Zhao · Dongxiao He · Meng Ge · Lianze Shan · Xin Wang · Di Jin · Zhiyong Feng
+Jitao Zhao · Di Jin · Meng Ge · Lianze Shan · Xin Wang · Dongxiao He · Zhiyong Feng

 Fri 13 Dec 4:30 p.m.
 PST — 7:30 p.m.
 PST

 Abstract: Graph Neural Networks (GNNs), known for their effective graph encoding, are extensively used across various fields.
-Graph self-supervised pre-training, which self-supervisedly trains GNN encoders to generate high-quality graph representations, has garnered widespread attention.
-However, due to the inherent complex characteristics in graphs, GNNs encoders pre-trained on one dataset struggle to directly adapt to others that has different node feature shapes.
+Graph self-supervised pre-training, which trains GNN encoders without manual labels to generate high-quality graph representations, has garnered widespread attention.
+However, due to the inherent complex characteristics in graphs, GNNs encoders pre-trained on one dataset struggle to directly adapt to others that have different node feature shapes.
 This typically necessitates either model rebuilding or data alignment.
 The former results in non-transferability as each dataset need to rebuild a new model, while the latter brings serious knowledge loss since it forces features into a uniform shape by preprocessing such as Principal Component Analysis (PCA).
 To address this challenge, we propose a new Feature-Universal Graph contrastive pre-training strategy (FUG) that naturally avoids the need for model rebuilding and data reshaping.
-Specifically, inspired by discussions in existing work on the relationship between Contrastive Learning (CL) and PCA, we conduct a theoretical analysis and discover that PCA's optimization objectives is a special case of that in CL.
-We design an encoder with CL constraints to emulate PCA's generation of basis transformation matrix, which is utilized to losslessly adapt features in different datasets.
+Specifically, inspired by discussions in existing work on the relationship between contrastive Learning and PCA, we conducted a theoretical analysis and discovered that PCA's optimization objective is a special case of that in contrastive Learning.
+We designed an encoder with contrastive constraints to emulate PCA's generation of basis transformation matrix, which is utilized to losslessly adapt features in different datasets.
 Furthermore, we introduced a global uniformity constraint to replace negative sampling, reducing the time complexity from $O(n^2)$ to $O(n)$, and by explicitly defining positive samples, FUG avoids the substantial memory requirements of data augmentation.
-In cross domain experiments, FUG has performances close to the re-trained new models.
+In cross domain experiments, FUG has a performance close to the re-trained new models.
+The source code is available at: https://github.com/hedongxiao-tju/FUG.

 Live content is unavailable.
 Log in and register to view live content